mstacm/executive-wiki/roles/vpi.rst

   Take thorough notes at the Executive meetings and make them available to all members of the board.
   Try to find ways to make the ship sail smoother.
-  The roles of the VP-I work to this end.
 + **Communicate** -
   The VP-I must be the point of contact for committees.
   Keep track of deadlines, membership, and keep a model of each committee's